-At the current published rates, an estimated total tuition, fees and living expense price for a 4 year bachelor's degree at Auburn University is $90,416 for students graduating in normal time.
+At the current published rates, an estimated total tuition, fees and living expense price for a 4 year bachelor's degree at Auburn is $134,600 for students graduating in normal time.
 This methodology for estimating the 4 year cost is a straight multiple of the most recent reported annual total cost and does not factor in tuition increases during the time you're in school.
 It also assumes you receive no grant or scholarship aid and pay the full list price.

 A potentially more accurate but less conservative estimate of a degree cost can be made by using the school's annual $14,087 in-state net price as the basis.
 Applying this cost over 4 would estimate the cost of a degree at $56,348**

-If you end up on the "five year plan" and need an additional year to graduate, your five year cost could be as high as $113,020 or $70,435 using an average net price.
+If you end up on the "five year plan" and need an additional year to graduate, your five year cost could be as high as $168,250 or $70,435 using an average net price.

-**Based on a 4 year multiple of Average Annual Net Price for in state students receiving grant or scholarship aid reported to the U.S. Department of Education's 2011-2012 IPEDS Survey.
+**Based on a 4 year multiple of Average Annual Net Price for in state students receiving grant or scholarship aid reported to the U.S. Department of Education's 2019/2020 IPEDS Survey.
 Financial aid is only available to those who qualify.
 Consult this school's net price calculator for further understanding of your potential net price.

 Most colleges don't charge students on an annual basis but instead require payment semester by semester.
 If you ever need to take an additional semester of classes to complete you degree you shouldn't have to pay for a full academic year.
 These our estimated costs for a semester at Auburn University.

-|Alabama Resident Tuition Per Semester||$4,128|
+|Alabama Resident Tuition Per Semester||$5,040|

-|Alabama Resident Total Cost Per Semester||$11,302|
+|Alabama Resident Total Cost Per Semester||$16,825|

-|Non-Alabama Resident Tuition Per Semester||$12,384|
+|Non-Alabama Resident Tuition Per Semester||$15,120|

-|Non-Alabama Resident Total Cost Per Semester||$19,558|
+|Non-Alabama Resident Total Cost Per Semester||$26,905|

 Some schools offer the ability to take single classes by paying on a per credit hour basis.
 The reported price per credit hour and estimated cost for one class at Auburn University are as follows.
 Per credit costs are for reference only as many schools will not allow students to pay by credit hour.

 |Price per credit hour for Alabama residents||$420|

-|Cost for one class for Alabama residents (3 credit hours)||$912|
+|Cost for one class for Alabama residents (3 credit hours)||$1,260|

-|Price per credit hour for out of state residents||$912|
+|Price per credit hour for out of state residents||$1,260|

-|Cost for one class for out of state residents (3 credit hours)||$2,736|
+|Cost for one class for out of state residents (3 credit hours)||$3,780|

-|Cost for one class for out of state residents (4 credit hours)||$3,648|
+|Cost for one class for out of state residents (4 credit hours)||$5,040|

 How much are student loan payments for Auburn University?
 Obviously this varies based on a number of factors - offsetting financial aid you receive, percentage of fee you pay upfront while enrolled and the interest rate on your loans.
 We've modeled a sample student loan based on current Stafford loan rates to give you an approximate idea.

 The following are the costs for a loan if you borrowed $56,348, 100% of the estimated average net price for a four year program and paid nothing while enrolled.
-The total of all payments including interest would sum $70,600.49.
+The total of all payments including interest would sum $71,685.91.
 This could be your effective total out of pocket cost of an education at Auburn University.
 Note that this calculation assumes you don't pay full list price tuition, are part of the reported 73% of students at this school who receive financial aid and you are paying an average annual net price of $14,087.
 If you do not financially qualify for a reduced net price, your student loan payments could be significantly higher than this example.
 Use our Auburn University student loan calculator below to change loan assumptions and recalculate.

 Student loans are not free money and must be repaid.
 You cannot dismiss student loans by via bankruptcy.

-|Monthly Loan Payment||$588.34|
+|Monthly Loan Payment||$597.38|

 |Number of Monthly Payments||120|

-|Total Interest Cost||$14,252.49|
+|Total Interest Cost||$15,337.91|

-|Sum of All Payments over 10 years||$70,600.49|
+|Sum of All Payments over 10 years||$71,685.91|

-Can I afford to attend Auburn University?
+Can I afford to attend Auburn?
 In the end, the answer comes down a determination if you will earn enough to comfortably pay back a student loan with your post graduation salary.
 This is an extremely important point to consider.
 In order to afford student loan payments and still meet all your other costs of living, it is recommended not to borrow more than you can pay back using 10% of your monthly income earned after graduation.
 If you're considering attending Auburn University, you need to carefully consider if it will be realistic to make the post graduation loan payments based on your expected salary.

-Using the 10% of salary threshold, an annual income of $70,600.49 would be needed to afford a $588.34 monthly payment in the example $56,348.00 loan modeled above.
+Using the 10% of salary threshold, an annual income of $71,685.91 would be needed to afford a $597.38 monthly payment in the example $56,348.00 loan modeled above.
 You will need to determine if it is at all realistic that you will be earning this type of salary after graduation.
 This assumes a loan payback over 10 years.
 You can change the terms of this example loan using the student loan calculator below.